maxwelljoslyn/dnd-economy/README.md

 ### To Run the Map Renderer

-The shell script `RenderWorld.sh` will compile the renderer, then run the resulting executable, rendering to the default output name of WorldMap.svg.
+The shell script `RenderWorld.sh` will compile the renderer, then run the resulting executable, rendering to the default output name of `WorldMap.svg`.

 #### Acknowledgments

-My economy system is based on that described by Alexis Smolensk at tao-dnd.blogspot.ca.
-In particular, [his wiki](http://tao-of-dnd.wikispaces.com/Trade+System) goes into detail about how to set up our own system of this kind.
+My economy system is based on that described by [Alexis Smolensk](http://tao-dnd.blogspot.ca/), who is in my opinion the world's most important D&D blogger.
+[His wiki](http://tao-of-dnd.wikispaces.com/Trade+System) goes into detail about how to set up your own system of this kind.
+I've been working on this project since before he wrote those tutorials (there were other, fragementary versions

 If you're a DM and you don't want to be as committed as Alexis, you're not a DM.